timjogorman/RicherEventDescription/guidelines.md

 *bled*

 Because of the nesting, only the TLINKs mentioned above are necessary.
-One does not need to, for instance, explicitly link ``bled significantly'' to December 18th, because it is clearly contained within it by virtue of its container being contained within it.
+One does not need to, for instance, explicitly link "bled significantly" to December 18th, because it is clearly contained within it by virtue of its container being contained within it.
 We can visualize these nested containers with a Venn diagram, showing these containment relationships,